gosme/Device_Manager/README.md

 # Device Manager

-This repository contains a PyQt-based GUI application that provides a custom interface for managing and executing system commands in a multi-tab environment.
+This repository contains a PySide6-based GUI application that provides a custom interface for managing and executing system commands in a multi-tab environment.
 The application integrates a functional toolbar and supports creating, managing, and switching between command prompt tabs.

 ## Features